 You can pay for ExpressVPN with a variety of payment options including PayPal, credit cards, debit cards, and even cryptocurrency if you want to pay for the service anonymously in Australia.

 ExpressVPN has a 15-month plan that will cost you AU$ 9.76 ($6.67/mo), considering the VPNs reliability and unblocking capabilities, the price is justified.
-You can also use the provider to bypass geo-restrictions and content limitations on streaming platforms including Netflix, Hulu, BBC iPlayer, Disney+, and more in Australia.
+You can also use the provider to bypass geo-restrictions and content limitations on streaming platforms including Hulu, BBC iPlayer, Disney+, and more in Australia.
 Moreover, enjoy the fast and smooth streaming experience with ExpressVPN Netflix.

 - Multi-Logins on 5 devices in Australia